Draggie306/CheatSheets/GCSE/source/Geography Paper 1 + 2.md

 Flood hydrographs are used to show the relationship between precipitation and discharge.
 On the x axis is the time, usually in hours.
 The average peak rainfall to peak discharge time is usually 12 hours.

-On the y axis is the discharge, measured in cumecs (cubic metre per second) of the river channel.
-A high peak flow in a short lag time is the worst: there will be a lot of flooding potential: people have little time to prepare for it.
+On the y-axis is the discharge, measured in cubic meters per second (cumecs), of the river channel.
+A high peak flow with a short lag time is the worst scenario: there will be lots of flooding potential, and people will have little time to prepare for it.

-![enter image description here](https://cheatsheet-assets.ibaguette.com/gcse/geography/hydrograph.gif)
+![enter image description here](https://cheatsheet-assets.ibaguette.com/gcse/geography/hydrograph.gif) *Finally, the last section on paper 1.*

 Factors affecting flood risk:
 -   **Prolonged rainfall** - if it rains for a long time, the land can become saturated.
 If there is more rainfall it cannot be soaked up, it runs along the surface, increasing surface run-off.
 This results in water quickly being moved into the river channel, reducing lag times, as it cannot infiltrate into the land.
 The faster the water reaches the river, the more likely it is to flood.